Rules

 • Players will be responsible to arrange for a sub if they cannot play.

-• Fees will be calculated based on the amount Victory Links charges, and a pool of prize money.
+• Fees will be calculated based on the amount Columbia Golf Club charges, and a pool of prize money.

 4. Sub guidelines: